Teaching the letter fonts

 Letter Families and Letter Versions

 Letters are created through joining lines and curve shapes in a particular way.
 They have a designated start point and set directional pushes and pulls of the pencil to reach the designated finish point.
 This is why at Teach Children we teach letter formation in groups/families rather than in alphabetical order.
-Certain groups use the same, or similar, shape and directional push and pulls of the pencil to form the letter, for instance the letter c has the same start point and anti-clockwise directional movement shape that is needed to create the letters a, d, g, o and, although a little more complicated, the letters s and e.
+Certain groups use the same, or similar, shape and directional pushes and pulls of the pencil to form the letter, for instance the letter c has the same start point and anti-clockwise directional movement shape that is needed to create the letters a, d, g, o and, although a little more complicated, the letters s and e.
 Teaching letters in groups or families can also help to limit letter reversals such as b and d.
 Also by teaching letter groups in certain orders enables children to write whole words, which have meaning to them, and this in turn encourages them to write more.

 Some letters can be written in different ways using the same font style (cursive or continuous cursive), for example the letter ‘z’.
 Both are acceptable, however, they would appear in different letter families.
 The first ‘z’ would be part of the Straight Lines family while the second would be part of the Hooks, Loops & Lines family.